mpaques269546/dacl10k_challenge/README.md

-# Vision Transformer Adapter for the semantic segmentation of structural defects bridge inspection
+# Vision Transformer Adapter for the semantic segmentation of structural defects in bridge inspections

 ## Dacl10k challenge
 This repository was made to attend to the Dacl10k challenge hosted on "https://eval.ai/web/challenges/challenge-page/2130/overview".